jeju5/management/cs/aws/aws_developer.md

         * principal is the entity you are applying policy to (entity = user ARN; AWS Console -> IAM -> Users -> get User ARN)
         * amazon resource name is the bucket arn
         * click generate -> copy json -> paste into policy editor
+* S3 Encryption
+  * S3 Encryption "in Transit"
+    * SSL/TLS
+    * encrypts data in network
+  * S3 Encryption "at Rest"
+    * SSE (Server Side Encryption)
+      * SSE-S3
+        * S3 Managed Key
+        * x-amz-server-side-encryption: AES256
+      * SSE-KMS
+        * AWS Managed Key (=Key Management Service)
+        * x-amz-server-side-encryption: KMS
+      * SSE-C (Customer Managed Key)
+    * CSE (Client Side Encryption)
+      * You encryption data on your own (application level)
+  * When object is uploaded to S3, PUT method is initiated.
+  * If you want to enforce encryption, deny all PUT without x-amz-server-side-encryption expectation.
+* S3 Encryption Lab
+  * you can enable sse in console during creating a s3 bucket
+  * create a bucket and click that bucket
+  * click permissions tab -> bucket policy
+  * click policy generator
+  * click PUT Object as Actions you want to enforce encryption
+  * click options and add Key: x-amz-server-side-encryption & Value KMS